NKU-EmbeddedSystem/Essentia/README.md

 2. The detailed loading functions are available in `Code/func.py` and `Code/TrainContrastive.py`.

 #### Run Model
-1. For running the Essentia, you should use command `python Code/TrainContrastive.py`
+1. For running the Essentia, you should use the command `python Code/TrainContrastive.py`